 I have to look at the broader picture and take myself off center stage.
 Every chosen man and woman in Christian history was favored, but then afflicted.
 The ones who triumphed and experienced some unforgettable mountaintops along the way did so by trusting in the character of God.
 In spite of suffering, they partnered with a God who loved them and called them.

 While Piper’s quote is short, each part penetrates and challenges.

 I weep deeply over my disappointments.
 Tears are not the end of my journey but they are a part of it.
 It takes courage to admit that my hope has been spent.
 Think of the times you may have commented to someone, ‘You must be broken hearted!’
 Rarely does someone admit it.
 The hurt is minimized because down deep, we suspect we can’t survive coming to such a conclusion.
-What then?!
 Instead, we give our pat answers.
 ‘It’s just a bump in the road.’
 ‘I’m a little sad but I’ll get over it.’
 For me to know true joy, I have to embrace the unvarnished truth.
-Otherwise, unspent grief spills out in repression, depression, and anger.
+Otherwise, unspent grief spills out in depression and/or anger.
 Most spend their lives trying to numb out pain.